 CS Lab (Room 220)

-You must let Mr. Schellenberg know that you would like to participate in the contest by Tuesday, Feb 7 (3 weeks before the contest).
+You must let Mr. Schellenberg know that you would like to participate in the contest by Wednesday, Feb 6.

 5 questions.
 3 hours.
 Online grader, so every single character that you output must match exactly with what is required.
 Note that this means that when you prompt for input, there should be no text inside your prompt!
 For example, instead of